MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 *1. Create a dedicated enum variant in `MirRelationExpr`*

-I think this is better than 2., because Map (and MirScalarExprs in general) should have the semantics that they can be evaluated by just looking at one input element, while a window function needs to look at large parts of a window partition.
-If we were to put window functions into scalar expressions, then we would need to check lots of existing code that is processing MirScalarExprs that they are not getting unpleasantly surprised by window functions.
+I think this is better than 2., because Map (and `MirScalarExpr`s in general) should have the semantics that they can be evaluated by just looking at one input element, while a window function needs to look at large parts of a window partition.
+If we were to put window functions into scalar expressions, then we would need to check lots of existing code that is processing `MirScalarExpr`s that they are not getting unpleasantly surprised by window functions.

 Compared to 3., it might be easier to skip window functions in many transforms.
 This is both good and bad:
   - We can get a first version done more quickly.
 (And then potentially add optimizations later.)